make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [orzeu](https://github.com/orzeu) for assisting with support for Parkside PPWD 30 A1 workshop vacuum.
 - [RudikHotValliant](https://github.com/RudikHotValliant) for assisting with support for Aeno EK7S kettle.
 - [sidkipper1](https://github.com/sidkipper1) for assisting with support for V-WIFI-DL01-ES energy meter.
+- [ruygargar](https://github.com/ruygargar) for assisting with support for Polytherm Polyalpha thermostat.